Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 ./reference-files/src/kernel_cpp/
 ```

-The makefile will build this kernel and add it to the hardware platform (`xclbin`), which can be accessed by the host code.
+The makefile builds this kernel and adds it to the hardware platform (`xclbin`), which can be accessed by the host code.

 ### Host Code